 Social Practice Project Consulting and Mentorship

-I, along with my collaborator Tia Kramer, offer professional consultation on socially engaged artworks, residencies, and engagements.
-Tia and I have a combined 25 years of experience working in long term, community-based collaborative public projects.
+I, along with my collaborator Tia Kramer, offer professional consultation on socially engaged artworks, residencies and engagements.
+Tia and I have a combined 25 years of experience of work on long term, community-based collaborative public projects.

-Our support might be helpful if you are an individual artist or organization developing...
+Our support as consultants might be helpful if you are an individual artist or organization developing...

 - A long term collaborative project with multiple stakeholders